RPGroup-PBoC/mscl_survival/doc/appendix_header.md

 $^a$Department of Biology and Biological Engineering, California Institute of Technology, Pasadena, CA, USA

-$^b$Department of Physics, California Institute of Technology, Pasadena, CA, USA
+$^b$Department of Applied Physics, California Institute of Technology, Pasadena, CA, USA

 $^c$School of Medicine, Medical Sciences and Nutrition, Institute of Medical Sciences, University of Aberdeen, Foresterhill, Aberdeen AB25 2ZD United Kingdom

 $\dagger$ contributed equally